Does Zionism have a definition?

 The first element of Zionism recognizes Judaism as more than a religion.
 It understands Judaism as both a religion and its people as a nation.
 This is different from Christianity, Islam, and Buddhism which identify as a religion.

 While there are nations that have adopted official religions, the religions do not identify as nations.
 A Jew does not need to adopt the Jewish religion’s values, principles, or beliefs or follow its rules.
-Jews recognize a Jew as someone born of a Jewish parent or having converted into its nation.
+Jews recognize a Jew as someone born of a Jewish parent or having converted to its nation.
 The State of Israel recognizes a Jew as someone with only one Jewish grandparent.

 Zionism claims that as a nation, the Jewish people enjoy the rights granted to all nations.
 The rights nations differ from human rights granted to all individual people and the rights granted to religions.
 These include the right to a homeland, self-defense, and self-determination.
 The right of self-determination allows Zionists to set their own laws, borders or their nation, and foreign policy.